slamice/wri/hipsters/chapter04.md

 I drank it as my head slowly began to hurt.
 The milk was heavy and felt heavy going down, would be heavy on my way home and when I went to bed.
 And when I woke up the heaviness woulc be there to weigh down the rest of my day.

-"Andrea's not working tonight I'm guessing."
+"Adrian's not working tonight looks like."

 "She's playing tonight.
 At the Claybourne Whatever.
 It's the new place near main and Clinton." slowly coming down from her high.

 "Yea I heard about it.
 She plays a lot."

-"You don't want to go?"
+"You don't want to go?
+I'd totally be up for it."

 Selina shrugged, "kind of, but wanted to take it easy tonight.
 Take it easy."

 On my way out I ordered Renee's latte.
+Selina's haze started to brighten up,

-The detour I took on my way back was long and winding.
+The detour I took on my way back was long.
+I went through a village of modern apartments complexes, still deserted.
+Apartments hadn't yet gone on sale.
+The concreate jutted to the sky.
+I wondered for a moment what it was like to live on the top floor, to live on any floor.
+Soon there'll be rich toddlers.
+There'll be yoga pants.
+There'll be dogs running around everywhere here too.
+Dogs.